ada-lovelace-hack-team-16/AI/README.md

 # AI
-Covid-19 cases predictor with RNN made with Python and Pytorch
+Covid-19 cases predictor with RNN made with Python and Pytorch - first version Covid-19 cases predictor with RNN made with Python and Tensorflow, Keras - deployed version